lovesegfault/blog/content/about/index.md

 <img src="./me.jpg" alt="picture of me" width="30%" style="float:left;margin:10px">

-I'm Bernardo, a Systems Software Engineer at [Standard Cognition][stcg] where I work writing high-performance Rust.
+I'm Bernardo, a Quantum Software Engineer at Google, where I work on QKernel and QCC (Quantum Circuit Compiler).

 I was born in Brazil, and studied Computer Engineering at [IST][ist] in Lisbon, Portugal before dropping out.
 I now live in San Francisco, California, and you